 MHA Partners with CinemaSins to Raise Awareness

 Are you a movie buff?
 CinemaSins, a YouTube channel that reviews films through comedic commentary, is partnering with MHA to raise awareness of mental health issues for Mental Health Month through outreach and education.
-CinemaSins created a special t-shirt in their shop, and all of the profits from the sale of the shirt will be donated to MHA!
+CinemaSins created a special t-shirt in their shop, and 100% of $15 from a sale of the shirt will be donated to MHA from May 1 - 31!
 Check out the video they created to announce the partnership here, and read more about the partnership here.

 MHA Named As Beneficiary of Janssen’s Real People.
 Real Stories Campaign

 It’s Mental Health Month!
 As part of our efforts to address the needs of all individuals living with a mental illness, Janssen Pharmaceuticals has selected MHA as a beneficiary of a special campaign on individuals living with schizophrenia.
 By sharing the journeys of Tanara and Justin, others may see that they are not alone.
 The difference you make begins with this video.
 For every video you watch on RealSchizophreniaStories.com, Janssen is giving back to MHA to support mental health awareness and connect those living with schizophrenia and other mental illnesses to important resources, like peer support, helping everyone make an even bigger difference.

 From May 1, 2017 through July 31, 2017, for every unique video view on RealSchizophreniaStories.com, Janssen is donating $1 to MHA, with a minimum contribution of $10,000 and a maximum contribution of $30,000.
 MHA does not endorse specific medication and MHA’s participation is not an endorsement of any Janssen product or service.

 Tuesday, May 30, 2017